Frequently Asked Questions about Langston

 What is the process for admission?

 Refer to our detailed ENROLLMENT page for specific information.
 Please note: Langston is a choice and each family must decide if the school is a good fit for each child.
 The burden is on the parents to determine if this school is appropriate for their child.
-To that end, we require parents to attend an Application Orientation Meeting prior to the enrollment lottery each year.
+To that end, we hold Application Orientation Meetings prior to the enrollment lottery each year.
 The purpose of that meeting is to clearly explain the school program - what you should expect - what you should not.
-The dates and times of these meetings are published on the website ENROLLMENT page and on the application.
-School tours are conducted in October, beginning at regularly scheduled times in the office.
-Check the CONTACT US page for school tour information.
+The dates and times of these meetings are published on the ENROLLMENT page of our school website.
+School tours are conducted in October.

 SINGLE GENDER EDUCATION